266K

 Liability Disclaimer

-The Bank does not accept any liability for any loss or damage arising out of any error or omission in or from the information provided, or arising out of the use of all or part of the podcast.
+The Bank does not accept any liability for any loss or damage arising out of any error or omission in or from the information provided or arising out of the use of all or part of the podcast.

 ------ DISCLAIMER ------

-Before listening to this podcast, you are advised to read the full Global Economic & Markets Research (GEMR) disclaimers which can be found at www.commbankresearch.com.au.
 Information in this podcast is of a general nature only.
 It does not take into account your objectives, financial situation or needs and does not constitute personal financial advice.
-This podcast provides general market-related information, and is not investment research and nor does it purport to make any recommendations.
-The information contained in this podcast is approved and distributed by Global Economic & Markets Research (GEMR), a business division of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945 (“the Bank”).
-The information is solely for informational purposes and is not to be construed as a solicitation or an offer to buy or sell any securities or other financial products.
+This podcast provides general market-related information and is not investment research and nor does it purport to make any recommendations.
+The information contained in this podcast is solely for informational purposes and is not to be construed as a solicitation or an offer to buy or sell any securities or other financial products.
 It does not constitute a personal recommendation or take into account the particular investment objectives, financial situations, or needs of individual clients.
-Where ‘CBA data’ is cited, this refers to the Bank proprietary data that is sourced from the Bank’s internal systems and may include, but not be limited to, home loan data, credit card transaction data, merchant facility transaction data and applications for credit.
-As analysis is based on CBA customer transactions, it may not reflect all trends in the market.
-All customer data used or represented in this podcast is anonymised before analysis and is used, and disclosed, in accordance with the Group’s Privacy Policy Statement.
-The Bank believes that the information in this podcast is correct and any opinions, conclusions or recommendations are reasonably held based on the information available at the time of its compilation but no representation or warranty, either expressed or implied, is made or provided as to accuracy, reliability or completeness of any statement made.
+Where ‘CBA Data’ is cited, this refers to the Bank proprietary data that is sourced from the Bank’s internal systems and may include, but not be limited to, home loan data, credit card transaction data, merchant facility transaction data and applications for credit.
+The data used in the ‘CommBank Household Spending Insights’ series is a combination of the CBA Data and publicly available ABS, CoreLogic and RBA data.
+As analysis is based on Bank customer transactions, it may not reflect all trends in the market.
+All customer data used or represented in this podcast is anonymised before analysis and is used, and disclosed, in accordance with the Group Privacy Statement.
+The Bank believes that the information in this podcast is correct, and any opinions, conclusions or recommendations made are reasonably held and are based on the information available at the time of its compilation.
+The Bank makes no representation or warranty, either expressed or implied, as to the accuracy, reliability or completeness of any statement made.

 Disclaimer: